13th Guards Rifle Division: Later service

 The division became part of the Central Group of Forces after the war and by 1 November 1945 had been converted into the 13th Guards Mechanised Division.
 The division was stationed in Vienna until 1955, when the group was disbanded following the Soviet withdrawal from Austria.
 The division was disbanded and its personnel and equipment became part of the 39th Mechanised Division of the 38th Army in the Carpathian Military District on 9 September 1955.
 On 4 December, the 39th Mechanised was redesignated as a Guards unit and inherited the lineage of the 13th Guards.
-In 1956, during Operation Whirlwind, the Soviet invasion of Hungary, the 38th Army covered the Austrian and Yugolavian borders of Hungary on the right bank of the Danube.
+In 1956, during Operation Whirlwind, the Soviet invasion of Hungary, the 38th Army covered the Austrian and Yugoslavian borders of Hungary on the right bank of the Danube.
 After the end of the invasion, the division became part of the Southern Group of Forces at Veszprém, where it remained for much of the Cold War.
 In December 1956, the 39th Guards became the 21st Guards Tank Division.
 In January 1965, the 21st Guards was renumbered as the 13th Guards Tank Division, restoring its World War II designation.
 According to American military sources corroborated by Vitaly Feskov and others, in September 1989, the division was transferred to Sovietske, Crimea in the Odessa Military District.
 It was disbanded there in December.
 The division's 130th Guards Tank Regiment, 56th Separate Reconnaissance Battalion, and 77th Separate Equipment Maintenance and Recovery Battalion became part of the 19th Guards Tank Division in Belarus.

 The division's final honorifics in 1988 included 'Poltava', Order of Lenin, Twice Red Banner, Suvorov and Kutuzov.